Consensys/ethereum-developer-tools-list/EcosystemResources.md

 ### Services
 * [Oracalize](http://www.oraclize.it/) - Oracle service for your smart contracts
-* [Infura](https://infura.io/) - API gateway so you don’t have to host your own ETH node
+* [Infura](https://infura.io/) - API gateway so you don't have to host your own ETH node
 * [Quiknode](https://quiknode.io/) - Service to spin up personal Parity/Geth nodes
 * [Regis](https://regis.nu/) - Registry Framework for Digital Assets
 * [Viant](https://viant.io/) - Just consider using Viant as your backend if the use case is business process oriented